Dental Implant Frequently Asked Questions - Southlake, TX

 If you’ve just lost a tooth or are scheduled for a tooth extraction, thinking about restoring your smile may be the furthest thing from your mind.
 However, the sooner you replace missing teeth the better, especially if you’re considering dental implant tooth replacement.
 Even though dental implants are now widely considered the standard in tooth replacement, many patients do not know much about this treatment option.
-If you’re interested in learning more, read on to hear the answers to some of the questions we hear most often from patients, or call Ravi Doctor, DDS to schedule an appointment with us in Arlington or Southlake.
+If you’re interested in learning more, read on to hear the answers to some dental implant frequently asked questions we hear often from patients, or call Ravi Doctor, DDS to schedule an appointment with us in Southlake.

 What is a Dental Implant?

 A dental implant is a small post that can be crafted from a variety of metals but is most often made of titanium.
 When implanted into the gum line, the dental implant post will fuse with the gums and jawbone mimicking the natural function of tooth roots.

 The number of implants you need is entirely dependent upon your unique situation.
 Typically, we recommend the following:

 - Single implant post –used to support one dental crown to replace a missing tooth, and in some cases, two dental crowns fused together can also be supported with one implant

 - Two implant posts – a fixed bridge restoration can be supported by two implant posts, one at each end, and in some situations, a small partial denture may be supported by two implant posts